EuroPython/epcon/README.md

   long term plan)

-* We've chosen to go with an approach of rewriting the epcon 'in place', which in plain english means we're adding new features and APIs (python functions and classes) within `conference/` app, and then slowly removing old pieces of logic from old apps.
+* We've chosen to go with an approach of rewriting the epcon 'in place', which in plain English means we're adding new features and APIs (python functions and classes) within `conference/` app, and then slowly removing old pieces of logic from old apps.
 See `conference/invoicing.py` for an example.

 * We use pytest and prefer the pytest tests over DjangoTestCase tests, however both are fine.
-Similar as above, we have new `tests/` directory and we put all tests, organised by topic in those files.
+Similar as above, we have a new `tests/` directory and we put all tests, organised by topic, in those files.
 See `tests/test_invoicing.py`

 * We prefer integration tests (ie. using django test client) over unit tests, particulary for old features/pieces of code.
-Given that our current test coverage is lower than we'd like it to be, pull request that just add tests are very welcome.
+Given that our current test coverage is lower than we'd like it to be, pull requests that just add tests are very welcome.

 * We also like WIP (Work In Progress) pull requests, and Proof-of-Concept proposals.
 If you'd like to work on something, that may take a long time,